 This 5-minute blueberry and apple sauce for your little one is inexpensive to make and very versatile to use.
 Fill it in a reusable food pouch, give it as a treat on it’s own or simply mix it in the morning porridge – it’s so tasty you’ll probably sneak a few bites yourself.

 It’s freezing outside and snow is falling.
-Quite the weather for hot chocolate and vegetable soups, but all I can think of while Eva is sleeping in her pram outside are berries.
-Lots and lots of wonderful berries.
-It’s one of my favourite things to eat and every year when summer comes I’ll rush of to the shops to buy all sorts of berries and romage through my parents garden to find the kinds that they don’t sell in the stores.
+Quite the weather for hot chocolate and broccoli and kale soup, but all I can think of while Eva is sleeping soundly is… berries.
+Lots and lots of wonderful, ripe and sweet berries.
+It’s one of my absolute favourite things to eat (or lets be honest here: devour) and every year when summer comes I’ll rush of to the shops to buy all sorts of berries and romage through my parents’ garden to find the kinds that they don’t sell in the stores.
 I really just love berries!